 Ruckman continues the paragraph as follows:

 I believe the King James Bible is the word of God because it has no copyright on it.
 It may have the Crown Copyright, but you don't have to ask the Crown for the right to print it.
 In Ecclesiastes 8:4 it says, "Where the word of a king is, there is power."
 If it had a Crown copyright, it was copyrighted under a king.
 If it was copyrighted under a king, it has the right copyright.
 (Ruckman, Peter.
 Why I Believe the King James Bible is the Word of God.
 1983, p.
 3)

 Ruckman completely contradicts himself here.
 He states emphatically that the KJV has no copyright, but in the very next sentence feels forced to admit that “it may have the Crown Copyright.”
 But he treats the matter as unsettled as evidenced by the “if” in his statement: “if it had a Crown copyright.”
 As for Ruckman’s statement that “you don't have to ask the Crown for the right to print it,” it would not be true for everyone.
 If you would be printing it in a country subject to the British monarchy, permission will need to be requested, and perhaps royalties will need to be paid.
 (See official statement of Cambridge University Press).
 As for Ruckman’s use of Eccl.
 8:4, it is taken blatantly out of context.
 To begin with, King James did not do any of the translating or writing.
-The KJV is a translation of God’s Word, so in our opinion to utilize a Bible passage that would have to make it “King George’s word” for Eccl.
+The KJV is a translation of God’s Word, so in our opinion to utilize a Bible passage that would have to make it “King James I of England's Word” for Eccl.
 8:4 to be applicable is improper.

 In the same booklet, Ruckman continues contradicting himself: